-The Board is currently comprised of Sean D. McMaster (Chair of the Board), Jordan L. Bitove, H. Fraser Clarke, Katrisha Gibson, Karl Johannson and Dean T. MacDonald, the majority of whom are considered independent (being Messrs.
-McMaster, Bitove, Clarke and Johannson and Ms. Gibson).
-Mr. MacDonald is a former executive with the Company having served as Executive Chairman (June 2015 to January 2019), Interim Chief Executive Officer (June 2017 to August 2018) and President and Chief Executive Officer (December 2008 to June 2015).
-Mr. MacDonald received termination payments of an aggregate of \$1,500,000 payable over 2019-2021 in connection with termination of his services, which were conditioned upon him continuing to serve as a director without remuneration for such role, and therefore is not considered independent.
-The only director who currently holds directorships in other reporting issuers (or equivalent in foreign jurisdictions) is H. Fraser Clarke, who is a director of Trees Corporation, which is listed on the NEO Exchange.
+The Board is currently comprised of Sean D. McMaster (Chair of the Board), Barry Card, H. Fraser Clarke, Katrisha Gibson, Karl Johannson and Dean T. MacDonald, each of whom is considered independent other than Mr. Card, who is the CEO of the Company.

+The only director who currently holds directorships in other reporting issuers (or equivalent in foreign jurisdictions) is Dean T. MacDonald, who is a director of North Star Gaming Holdings Inc., which is listed on the TSX Venture Exchange.

 To facilitate open and candid discussion among its independent directors, at each meeting of the Board and its committees, an opportunity is provided for the independent members to meet independently of the non-independent members and members of management (commonly referred to as an "in camera session").
-During the year ended December 31, 2022, a total of 20 in camera sessions were held by the Board and its committees.
+During the year ended December 31, 2024, a total of 19 in camera sessions were held by the Board and its committees.
 The Board further provides leadership for the exercise of independent judgement by directors in carrying out their responsibilities by encouraging members to bring forth agenda items, by providing access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary.

-The following table sets forth the attendance record of each director for Board meetings and committee meetings of the Company held during 2022:
+The following table sets forth the attendance record of each director for Board meetings and committee meetings of the Company held during 2024: